boyangli/Scalpl/readme.txt

 The Unit Test stuff under /src/test requires the scala-test library.
 The GUI (/src/test) requires the JGraphX java library.
-If you do not have these libraries, you can delete the two folders.
-It would not affect the main functionality.
+Both libraries can be downloaded freely from the Internet.
+If you do not have these libraries, the two folders can be safely deleted without affecting the main functionality.